zkajo/KommissarsRTWTools/ReadMe.md

 Result is saved in "NewScript.txt"

 ## UIHelper
 Uses whatever is in "Data" folder.
-Anything with a keyword "base" will get renamed to a culture tag, like "barbarian" or "carthage".
+Anything with a keyword "CULTUREWORD" will get renamed to a culture tag, like "barbarian" or "carthage".
 Good for quickly creating building icons from one master.
 Results are saved in the output folder.